nashaofu/dash/README.md

 ## Features

 - Private deployment.
-- Default data storage with SQLite but also supports MySQL and Postgres.
+- Default storage using sqlite, also supports mysql and postgres.
-- Multiple user support: Each user has their own independent navigation page.
+- Multi-user support: each user has their own independent navigation page.
 - Theme switching: supports light and dark themes.
 - Low resource consumption and fast running speed.
 - Cross-platform: can run on Linux, macOS, and Windows operating systems.

 ## Installation and Usage

-### Docker (Recommended)
+### Using Docker (recommended)

-It is recommended to use Docker to install Dash, which is simple and convenient.
+We recommend using Docker for installation as it is simple and convenient.
 Just run the following command:

 ```sh
 docker pull ghcr.io/nashaofu/dash:latest